 Because a college athletic director supervises coaches, many schools look for applicants with collegiate coaching or playing experience and a working knowledge of multiple sports.
 In some instances, the athletic director will simultaneously coach one of the school's teams.
 Increasingly, however, fewer athletic directors in larger departments have coaching experience.
 Instead, they have worked in sports administration for either a college or professional team, usually in a management position.

 Because balancing and managing multimillion-dollar budgets is a large part of the job, experience with finance and economics is necessary to run a large athletic department.
 Also, as the department's representative to the community-at-large, a college athletic director should have some experience with media relations or public speaking.
-As of February 2015, Salary.com reports that athletics directors earned a median annual income of $103,520, with the middle 50% of directors bringing in between $79,891 and $140,819.
+As of August 2016, Salary.com reports that athletics directors earned a median annual income of $107,578, with the bottom 10% of directors bringing in between $61,727, and the top 90% making $179,856.